-All the action of items have already been done with the last consultancy contract - Feasibility studies and Preparation for Design for CEIP-2 - having been announced for calling expressions of interest.
-The EOI submission due date is 31 January 2020.
+All the action of items has already been done with the last consultancy contract - Feasibility studies and Preparation for Design for CEIP-2 - having been evaluated for calling expressions of interest.
+The EOI submission date was 31 January 2020.

 Works - Contract 01